Masao Abe: A Zen view of time

 "[I]t being an established teaching of Buddhism not to speak of life becoming death, Buddhism speaks of the unborn.
 It being a confirmed Buddhist teaching that death does not become life, it speaks of non-extinction.
 Life is a stage of time and death is a stage of time, like, for example, winter and spring.
 We do not suppose that winter becomes spring, or say that spring becomes summer."

 Subjectively from within, "the process of our living-dying [is] being without beginning and without end."
 For Buddhists, there is no beginning of the universe (no creation), and there is no end (no last judgment).
-"We must realize the beginninglessness and endlessness of samsara, that is, the transmigration of living-dying."
+"We must realize the beginninglessness and endlessness of saṃsāra, that is, the transmigration of living-dying."
 Prof. Abe mentions several experiences: